neul-labs/memorg/README.md

 - `help`: Show available commands
 - `new`: Start a new conversation
 - `search`: Search through conversation history
+- `memsearch`: Search through all memory (documents, notes, etc.)
+- `addnote`: Add a custom note to memory with tags
 - `memory`: Show memory usage statistics
 - `exit`: Exit the chat